← Back to Home

 Anatomy

-Many people report noticeable shifts in human anatomy and organ placement.
+Many people report noticeable shifts in human anatomy and the placement of organs.
+The following are among the most commonly described changes:

 Animals